The Coleman correspondence at the free fermion point: Introduction and main results

 and one can see the order by order correspondence of the models with parameters \eqref{e:Coleman-gmu}, using the equivalence of the correlations of \eqref{e:corr1}--\eqref{e:corr4} with respect to the noninteracting measures.
 To directly apply these identities, note that we changed the order of the Grassmann variables in \eqref{e:thirring2} compared to \eqref{e:thirring} explaining the change of the sign of the quadratic term.

 Mathematically, this formal argument is however far from a proof.
 To start with, the probabilistic or analytic existence of the massless sine-Gordon model and the massive Thirring model is a nontrivial problem.
+Both the ultraviolet (short-distance) and infrared (long-distance) behavior of both models cause significant difficulties, while both regimes need to be handled to establish the Coleman correspondence for the infinite volume models.
+We summarize the most relevant previous results on these problems now.

-Even in finite volume, the ultraviolet (short-distance) stability of both models is delicate when $\beta \geq 4\pi$ (for $\beta<4\pi$ the situation is simpler).
-For example, various constructions of the sine-Gordon model exist under different assumptions (see in particular \cite{MR0443693,MR0421409, MR649810,MR849210, MR914427, MR1777310,MR1240586, MR4010781, 1903.01394, 2009.09664}), but none of these covers all $\beta \in (0,8\pi)$ and all $z\in \R$, even for interactions in a fixed finite volume.
-The analysis of the infinite volume limit is a different problem.
-For the massive Thirring model, we refer in particular to \cite{MR2308750} and references therein.
+Concerning the ultraviolet stability of the sine-Gordon model, we note that various constructions of the finite volume sine-Gordon model exist under different assumptions (see in particular \cite{MR0443693,MR0421409, MR649810,MR849210, MR914427, MR1777310,MR1240586, MR4010781, 1903.01394, 2009.09664}), but that none of these covers all $\beta \in (0,8\pi)$ and all $z\in \R$.
+For the ultraviolet construction of the Thirring model, for $|g|$ small, we refer in particular to \cite{MR2308750} which considers the massive case using previous results on the massless case including \cite{MR2070092,MR1947693}; see also the further references given therein.
+In preparation for later discussion, we stress that it is a technically important ingredient of these analyses that the finite volume regularisations of these models are defined on a torus with spatially constant mass term.